UCB-Psychology-QuACK/site/QuACK2026/QuACK2026.md

 Each week we will be posting the following materials:
 * **Practice materials**: Please download the practice material before each session.
 This will include any starter code and prompts for the independent and/or group work.
 The best way to learn to program is to practice!
 So if you are participating asynchronously or if you miss a session, we encourage you to try the practice work on your own and use the slack channel to share any comments or ask questions you might have!
-* **Live demo script**: Each session will begin with a demo where we introduce some fundemental skills and key concepts that will help you with the practice materials.
+* **Live demo script**: Each session will begin with a demo where we introduce some fundamental skills and key concepts that will help you with the practice materials.
 We will post these after each session.
 This will also include answer keys for the group activity if applicable.
 * **Slides**: Any slides used will be made available for download after the session.

 ### FAQs

 #### I can't attend all of the sessions.
 Should I still enroll?
-You will not be penalzied for missing sessions.
+You will not be penalized for missing sessions.
 However, we do encourage everyone to attend as many sessions as possible as the sessions build on each other.
 It is also a great opportunity to get to know your cohort better!

 #### How much experience with programming, R, or statistics is expected?
 No experience is expected or required!
 We are going to build up the foundational skills you need to work with data in R. If you do have some past experience with R, this workshop will give you the chance to brush up on your skills and learn to apply them to real data.
 The goal is to give you the tools (and confidence!) to continue learning in your lab, on your own, and/or through other online tools.
 We will also share additional resources so you can keep learning R on your own.